GeorgeCiesinski/custom-drupal-docs/docs/database.md

 2. Click Server > Data Export.
 3. Checkmark the name of the database, and select "Export to Self-Contained File" in the **Export Options**.
 4. Click Start Export, and the database should export to a file similar to `date.sql`.

+**Note:** Ensure that you [fix collation](#fixing-collation) before you attempt to import this into the staging environment running an older version of SQL.

 #### Importing data